 IBOR reforms and expectation of cessation of LIBOR might impact the Company's current risk management strategy and possibly accounting for its financial liabilities.
 These financial instruments are referenced to LIBOR.
 The alternative reference for LIBOR is the Secured Overnight Financing Rate (SOFR).

-Management is currently monitoring the transition to alternative rates and is not expected to have a significant impact on the separate interim financial statements.
+Management successfully transitioned to alternative rates and there is no significant impact on the separate interim financial statements.